GEbiotech/Bact-to-Batch/README.md

 ## Getting help

-Feel free to contact the author of the publication once published
+Feel free to contact the author of the publication :

+g.even@genesdiffusion.com